deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/transferlearning/vgg16/TransferLearning.md

 The forward pass to “featurize” the input data on large, pertained networks can be time consuming.
 DL4J also provides a TransferLearningHelper class with the following capabilities.

 * Featurize an input dataset to save for future use
-* Fit with a featurized dataset
+* Fit the model with frozen layers with a featurized dataset
-* Output, given a featurized input.
+* Output from the model with frozen layers given a featurized input.

 When running multiple epochs users will save on computation time since the expensive forward pass on the frozen layers/vertices will only have to be conducted once.